-- Description of a transformation of a transformation of the transformation of transformation of the transformation of transformati more outside directors, and meets at least three times a year.
-In fiscal 2020, the Committee consisted of all four outside directors and one representative director, and met six times. - D To ensure the independence and objectivity of the Committee, the Committee is chaired by an outside director. - Remuneration of the management team is resolved by the Board of Directors after being examined and reported by the Advisory Committee based on evaluation criteria. - D The Advisory Committee considers the identification of the qualities required for successors, the appointment and evaluation of specific successor candidates; and reports the result to the Board of Directors. - The Advisory Committee examines the qualities of candidates based on objective criteria, and the Board of Directors resolves the appointment of the CEO. - If the CEO's qualities have disappeared, the dismissal of the CEO will be considered by the Advisory Committee on an objective basis and resolved by the Board of Directors.
+- The Committee consists of at least one representative director and three or more members, including one or more outside directors, and meets at least three times a year.
+In fiscal 2020, the Committee consisted of all four outside directors and one representative director, and met six times. - To ensure the independence and objectivity of the Committee, the Committee is chaired by an outside director. - Remuneration of the management team is resolved by the Board of Directors after being examined and reported by the Advisory Committee based on evaluation criteria. - The Advisory Committee considers the identification of the qualities required for successors, the appointment and evaluation of specific successor candidates; and reports the result to the Board of Directors. - The Advisory Committee examines the qualities of candidates based on objective criteria, and the Board of Directors resolves the appointment of the CEO. - If the CEO's qualities have disappeared, the dismissal of the CEO will be considered by the Advisory Committee on an objective basis and resolved by the Board of Directors.

-Officers' remuneration
+I Officers' renumeration